Shriket/PowerBi-Dashboards/Plant & Machinary Dept/README.md

 # **Plant & Machinery Dashboard**

 ## 🚀 Overview
-The **Plant & Machinery Dashboard** provides a **real-time operational overview** of **250+ Equipments ** across all the sites.
+The **Plant & Machinery Dashboard** provides a **real-time operational overview** of **250+ Equipments** across all the projects.
 Designed to **enhance efficiency, reduce costs, and optimize resource allocation**, it offers deep insights into machinery utilization, fuel consumption, and fleet performance.

 ## 🎯 **Key Features & Insights**